markusmoenig/Eldiron/docs/docs/characters_items/attributes.md

 Shortcut for the `look` intent.

-If set and the player uses `look` on the character or item, this text is sent as a system message directly, without requiring script code.
+If set and the player uses `look` on the character or item, this text is sent as a system message directly, without a behavior branch.

 ```toml
 on_look = "You see a sword."